All About Female Hormone Imbalances: Key Signs and Natural Treatment Options

 This article offers educational insights into the common hormonal issues women experience from menstruation through to menopause, encouraging proactive health management.

-Recognising changes in menstruation
+How to recognise changes in menstruation

 While some fluctuations in menstruation are normal, it's essential to seek medical advice if you notice changes in discharge, menstruation, abnormal bleeding, bloating, or pain, including pain during and after sex.